How is Zeffy free?

 1. Use storytelling

 Stories add a personal touch to a nonprofit website and make it stand out in the crowd.
-While many organizations work on similar causes and missions, an impact story can be unique to your organization.
+While many organizations work on similar causes and missions, an impactful story can be unique to your organization.

 Storytelling appeals to the human side more than the straightforward message of your mission.
 Promote your story on different platforms to attract supporters to your website.
+And tell the story in different ways, from different angles, to a variety of target audience members.
+Different listeners and readers will respond to different parts of your story.

 2. Minimize page loading time